• Jennifer Jancuska

 6. Development History

 This piece is purposefully a mid-career examination of Zoe’s body of work.
-Rather than a look back at the end of a life's work and story, the piece poignantly addresses the pressing decisions and challenges facing Zoe right now.
+Rather than a look back at the end of a life's work and story, the piece poignantly addresses the pressing decisions and challenges facing Zoe in process.
 Even with a significant “body of work” out in the world, so much of the future is still wide-open and ever-evolving.
-The audience is actively engaged in Zoe's present circumstances, as she seeks answers by delving into her past.
-They are folded into songs, led to dance, engaged with dialogue, and invited to join Zoe on this pursuit to rediscover what it feels like to do back flips off the diving board, even after you’ve had your first belly flop, to love unabashedly even after the painful end of a marriage, and to continue making art even when that means finding the reserves to start again at a new beginning.
+The audience is present with Zoe as she seeks answers by delving into the moment when, after years of “climbing,” her personal life, work life, and the sociopolitical world around her seemed to crumble all at once.
+They are folded into songs, led to dance, engaged with dialogue, and invited to join Zoe on this pursuit to rediscover what it feels like to do back flips off the diving board after a first belly flop, to love unabashedly following the painful end of a marriage, and to continue making art when it means finding the reserves to start again at a new beginning.

 At its core, Bodies of Work ZOE SARNAK is not about finding reassurance that our lives won’t involve failures and falls.
 Instead, it explores the possibility that not knowing what’s going to happen when you reach—when you care deeply and desperately—might be the whole point.